Sr Clinical Research Professional - Emergency Medicine

 UNIVERSITY of CINCINNATI College of Medicine

-With limited supervision, plan, evaluate, coordinate and/or manage elements of multiple or complex research projects for a designated department, program, or central unit.
+Plan, evaluate, coordinate and/or manage elements of multiple or complex research projects for a designated department, program, or central unit.
 Mentor level 1 or 2 employees.

 Work a variable schedule that could include day, evening and night shifts, weekends and holidays

--Identifying eligible patients and approaching them for informed consent
+Identifying eligible patients and approaching them for informed consent

 Enrolling subjects as outlined in IRB approved protocols and performing study procedures